yuetengty/my-website/content/_index.md

     id: goals
     content:
       title: Goals
-      text: 1.
+      text: <br>1.
 To gain a practical understanding of how research can inform decision-making and policy development beyond academia, and to develop my skills in non-academic writing, including the ability to write effective policy briefs.<br>2.
 To enhance my understanding of diverse research methodologies and engage in interdisciplinary studies.<br>3.
 To improve my expertise in data analysis, data visualization, and proficiency in writing code using statistical software such as R.
       filters:
         folders:
           - goals
     design:
-      view: compact
-      columns: "1"
+      columns: "2"
   - block: portfolio
     id: cand3
     content: